 Our lack of practical and helpful response to this suffering is both negligent and abusive, and anyone with knowledge of this bears some responsibility.
 I agree with Bryce Lee, the new manager for Responsible Sourcing for Huayou Cobalt Ltd. who says: "The problem cannot be fixed by one company.”
 However, companies are not the only ones who can be part of the solution.
 This is a human problem.
 It requires humanity from all: companies and consumers.
 Together, we can be practical.
 Companies and consumers can help these people.

 The solution is not the simple extraction of artisanal and child miners from the supply chain.
 This would inflict a different type of, potentially lethal, suffering on people, by removing from them the means of earning money.
 Children must be removed from mines, and also have their welfare needs met.
 Adult artisanal miners need investment in their work environment, safe working practice, equipment and fair pay.We need to give these people hope by showing we care for their welfare, rights and dignity.
-To put it crudely, they are being abused and ripped off.

 Is your company proactive and willing to participate?
 There are consumers who care: people like me, who will willingly contribute.
 We want and need commodities aligned with ethical practice, morality and compassion.